 - Fast track to +gold status.
 Earn 1 elite qualifying hotel night for every $2,500 in purchases made between your January and December billing statements.

 Is This Card a Good Deal?
 While it’s nice to have another card with no annual fee, this card doesn’t offer much more than the basics.

 If you are looking for a great all-around travel credit card, this would not be the one I would recommend.

 My go-to recommendation is usually the Chase Sapphire Preferred® Card.
-I love that this card offers solid benefits with only a $95 annual fee that is waived the first year.
+I love that this card offers solid benefits with only a $95 annual fee.

 However, if you book a lot of travel through Expedia for work, their card could be mildly interesting.
 Many rewards cards only offer bonus points on flights booked directly with the airline, so this is a good way to earn bonus points on flights booked via Expedia.

 But, there are also cards out there that offer 3 points per $1 on any type of travel, so this one still isn’t a clear winner.